ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - can be dynamically loaded/unloaded from kernel at runtime
 - great for easily removing/adding device drivers without rebooting
     - so needed for things like usb storage drives, usb bluetooth devices, basically any usb dongle device
+- NTSync
+    - provides native, kernel-level emulation of windows sync primitives (events, semaphores, mutexes)
+    - NTSync allows Wine to directly talk to kernel via `/dev/ntsync`
+    - previously Fsync/Esync would be used

 ## DEVICES
 - kernel drivers interact directly with hardware